aashidham/getaddr_example/README.md

 hostname: pc-in-x63.1e100.net
 Could join thread
 </pre>
 This is the correct output, and I can't replicate it inside PNaCl.
-I think I have accomplished all the requirements for the use of the nacl_io library: https://developer.chrome.com/native-client/devguide/coding/nacl_io
+I think I have accomplished all the requirements for the use of the nacl_io library: https://developer.chrome.com/native-client/devguide/coding/nacl_io I've done Google has asked for:

 I link the application with <code>-lnacl_io</code>

 I call <code>nacl_io_init</code> at startup.

 I make sure socket API calls from the background thread.